Best Business Loans for Bad Credit in November 2024

 Equipment financing

 Equipment financing can help businesses buy or replace expensive equipment like commercial machinery, vehicles or manufacturing tools.
-Equipment lenders are typically willing to work with bad-credit companies, including startups, since the equipment acts as collateral and helps reduce lender risk.
+Equipment lenders are typically willing to work with bad-credit companies, including startups, since the equipment can act as collateral and helps reduce lender risk.

 Invoice factoring